Non Fiction Catalog

 ISBN: 9781524717827

-Americanized funny, heartfelt memoir of growing up undocumented in the U.S. while navigating teen life, balancing fears of deportation with prom, acne, and the search for belonging in a sharp coming-of-age story.
+Americanized is a funny, heartfelt memoir of growing up undocumented in the U.S. while navigating teen life, balancing fears of deportation with prom, acne, and the search for belonging in a sharp coming-of-age story.

 -